dl1bz/pihpsdr-desktop/README.md

 ## My development environment

-I develop the code with macOS 14.7 .
+I develop the code with macOS 14 aka Sonoma.
 Here is running an Intel Macbook Air i5, an Intel iMac i5 21" and an Macbook Air M1.
 My SDR device is a [Hermes Lite 2](http://www.hermeslite.com/) with homebrew LDMOS-Amplifier 600W.
 Under these conditions I make all of my tests with piHPSDR.
 Have a look too at [my QRZ.com page](https://www.qrz.com/db/DL1BZ) and/or [my Blog](https://hamradio.bzsax.de) (only in German).

 ## Credits

 Thanks to all developers for publish this application piHPSDR as Open Source.
 Special thanks goes to Christoph/DL1YCF for the very intensive exchange of ideas and discussion.
-We may have different ideas at different points, but at the end that's a good thing.
+We may have different ideas at different points, but at the end that's a good thing for further development of piHPSDR.

 I publish my improved version of piHPSDR "as it is".
 If you want to use it, use it, change it, **however - you do all at your very own risk**.
 **There is no guarantee or warranty from me**.
 And you won't get any support from me, so please don't ask me - the answer is ever "look in the code for understanding".
 I'm not a professional developer, I do this all only in my little spare time.
 There is - unfortunately - no extra time for things like support, answer questions and so on.
 I ask that you respect that carefully.